top of page

 2.1.
 Full Members

-- each member must be in possession of an authorization in accordance with legal provisions in force;
+• each member must be in possession of an authorisation in accordance with legal provisions in force; and

 Article 5: Register of members